 10.3.
 In some cases it may be possible to assist with alternative travel options, for example the university offers the cycle to work scheme and employees should contact Estates and Facilities if they wish to enquire about parking facilities.

 11. Support for Employees

-11.1.
-You should discuss any concerns you have about returning to onsite working with your manager.
+11.1 You should discuss any concerns you have about working onsite with your manager.
 In addition, support is available via the Counselling Service or Employee Assistance Programme.
 More details on the support available can be found here.